 First of all, the design team identified a need to improve the user experience across Philips worklists.
-In the discovery phase, more than 10 products were analyzed and compared with the intention to standardize interfaces that have multiple design languages and different UX patterns.
+In the discovery phase, more than 10 products were analyzed and compared with the purpose to standardize interfaces that have multiple design languages and different UX patterns.

 In the framing phase, the team analyzed, compared, and documented all features from all products, focusing on similar features between all different worklists.
 All features were documented as user stories and prioritized accordingly with the frequency of use on the products.

-For example, the ability to filter a worklist is present on the majority of analyzed lists, as it is super frequent on the products it was classified as high priority to be redesigned, validated, and documented.
+For example, the ability to filter a worklist is present on the majority of analyzed lists, as it is super frequent on the products it was classified as a high priority to be redesigned, validated, and documented.
 On the other hand, the ability to allow the user to set up a worklist from scratch is a low priority, since just two products present this need.

-Once a pack of features had their experience redesigned and validated, the design team, led by me and including me on the design activities as well, prepared high fidelity prototypes and a sketch library allowing designers in the future to speed up their work when building a new worklist from scratch.
+Once a pack of features had their experience redesigned and validated, the design team, led by me and including me in the design activities as well, prepared high fidelity prototypes and a sketch library allowing designers in the future to speed up their work when building a new worklist from scratch.
 We also have full documentation available on the main Philips design hub making it decentralized.

-Every month new designers contact me to request new features for the module, the backlog is updated and reprioritized accordingly those new requests, their commonality with other products, and also with their urgency.
+Every month new designers contact me to request new features for the module, the backlog is updated and reprioritized accordingly to those new requests, their commonality with other products, and also with their urgency.
 In this way, the module is always in productivity and being improved as needed.

 Collaborative Sketch design library on Github